7 Factors Affecting The Permeability of Soil

 1) Size of particles

-This happens because the large particle contain large volume of voids, and other hands small particle contain small volume of voids.
-Hence, the flow of water through soil mass will be more in case large particle.
+This happens because the large particles contain large volumes of voids, and other hand small particles contain small volumes of voids.
+Hence, the flow of water through soil mass will be more in the case of large particles.

 2. Specific Surface and Shape